rdren0/TheAurorFiles/README.md

-# Witches & Snitches - Character Management System
+# The Auror Files - Character Management System

-A comprehensive web application for managing characters in the Witches & Snitches tabletop RPG system, featuring character creation, spell management, inventory tracking, and more.
+A comprehensive web application for managing characters in the The Auror Files tabletop RPG system, featuring character creation, spell management, inventory tracking, and more.

 ## 📋 Table of Contents